joserodriguesjr/tanstack-jotai-ts-template/README.md

 The project uses Drizzle ORM.
 Configure your database in the .env file and define your schema in ./app/db/schema.ts.

 See the [get started](https://orm.drizzle.team/docs/get-started) for more informations.

+### How to manage cache / state?

+Loader runs when navigating from the client

+If the page is reloaded (f5) or accessed from direct URL, the loader will not have been hydrated with the cache and it'll run on the server

+TanStack Query
+Jotai
+IndexedDB

 ## Tech Stack